-As a Functional Lifestyle Medicine practitioner, Dr. Williams' practice focuses on personalized healthcare to prevent and find the underlying causes of disease, not just symptoms.
+As a Functional Medicine practitioner, Dr. Williams' practice focuses on personalized healthcare to prevent and find the underlying causes of disease, not just symptoms.
 She believes the entire "patient story" needs to be heard and understood in order to truly help the patient.
-With the addition of nutrigenomics to her practice there can be an even greater focus on targeted, individual patient care.
+With the addition of nutrigenomics, and genomics to her practice there can be an even greater focus on targeted, individual patient care.

-Dr. Williams offers testing, from CLIA certified lab facilities, to assess nutritional status, nutrigenomics, pharmacogenomics, digestive function, allergies, gluten reactivity and Celiac Disease.
+Dr. Williams offers testing, from CLIA certified lab facilities, to assess nutritional status, nutrigenomics, pharmacogenomics, WGS (whole genome sequencing), digestive function, allergies, gluten reactivity and Celiac Disease.
 Gluten sensitivity is 6x more prevalent than Celiac Disease.

 Functional medicine reflects a systems biology approach which involves an analysis of how